hbctraining/DGE_workshop/lessons/DGE_workflow.md

 ## Quality Control

 The next step in the DESeq2 workflow is QC, which includes sample-level and gene-level steps.

 <img src="../img/deseq_workflow_qc.png" width="200">

 ### Sample-level QC

 A useful first step in an RNA-seq analysis is often to assess overall similarity between samples: Which samples are similar to each other, which are different?
 Does this fit to the expectation from the experiment’s design?
 Log2-transformed normalized counts are used to assess similarity between samples using Principal Component Analysis (PCA) and hierarchical clustering.

+Sample-level QC allows us to see how well our replicates cluster together, as well as, observe whether our experimental condition represents the major source of variation in the data.
+Performing sample-level QC can also identify any sample outliers, which may need to be explored to determine whether they need to be removed prior to DE analysis.

 <img src="../img/sample_qc.png" width="700">